ir-nlp-csui/idn-tagged-corpus-CSUI/README.md

             title = {{Designing an Indonesian part of speech tagset and manually tagged Indonesian corpus}}, \
             year = {2014}
 }

+### Page
+For more details about this work, please visit http://bahasa.cs.ui.ac.id/postag/corpus

 # Changelog